REMLA-8/operation/vagrant/README.md

 4. Use `vagrant ssh` to connect.

+5. Install ansible (`pipx install ansible`)

+6. Install Docker Ansible role: `ansible-galaxy role install geerlingguy.docker`

+7. Install kubectl on host machine: `https://kubernetes.io/docs/tasks/tools/install-kubectl-linux/`

+### On guest

+1. Start minikube: `minikube start --driver=docker --listen-address=0.0.0.0`

+This will ensure it is available on the IP given by Vagrant.

+Below allows you to at least access the dashboard

+minikube kubectl -- proxy --address='0.0.0.0' --disable-filter=true

 ### Useful commands

 - `vagrant suspend` and `vagrant resume` saves the state of the VM and stops it and restarts it and reloads the state, respectively. `vagrant destroy` removes the VM completely.